OlavHN/comoyo.github.com/_posts/2012-08-01-backbone-on-websockets.md

 Next, we run into a small problem in that localStorage doesn't support storing objects.
 It is, however, pretty good at strings.
 A simple solution is to serialize our objects into the store.
-To make it so, we encapsulate the localStorage with an event-driven storage object:
+To make it so, we encapsulate the localStorage in an event-driven storage object:

 {% highlight coffeescript %}
 class Store